Featureless Linux Library

 The Featureless Linux Library is a collection of standards, specifications, and software for providing a suite of Linux focused functionality.
 One of the main goal is to play on the word "feature" and provide a featureless library.
 That is, a library that is not always changing and being rewritten breaking API and ABI to introduce features.
 How this is achieved and to what extend this is achieved and followed is to be described in the documentation and specifications.

-The project can be found in five locations.
+The projects can be found in five locations.

 1. Sourceforge